 8.1.
 If a Data Subject contacts Contentful to exercise the Data Subject’s rights regarding Customer Personal Data as permitted under Data Protection Laws (“Data Subject Request(s)”) and that the requestor identifies as originating from Customer, Contentful will not respond to such request but will instead forward such request to Customer without undue delay.
 The Contentful Services include functionality that allow Customers to respond to Data Subject Requests and, to the extent Customer is unable to independently respond to a Data Subject Request, Contentful will provide reasonable assistance upon Customer’s written request.

 8.2.
 If a Data Subject has a right to data portability with respect to Customer Personal Data, Contentful will ensure that Customer can obtain such data in a structured, common and machine-readable format.

 9. Data Breach

-a) Contentful will inform Customer of any Personal Data Breach without undue delay and, in any event, so as to facilitate the parties’ compliance with Data Protection Laws (such as notification timelines set by GDPR Article 33 (1)).
-Contentful shall notify Customer, to the extent known, about the nature of the Personal Data Breach, the identities, categories and the number of Data Subjects affected, and the number of data sets affected.
+9.1.
+If Contentful becomes aware of a Data Breach, it will notify Customer without undue delay and, in any case, where feasible, within 72 hours after becoming aware, so as to facilitate the Parties’ compliance with Data Protection Laws (such as notification timelines set by GDPR Article 33 (1)).
+Contentful shall notify Customer, to the extent known, about the nature of the Data Breach, the identities, categories and number of Data Subjects affected, and the number of data sets affected.

-b) Contentful will without undue delay take all necessary and reasonable measures to mitigate or contain the Personal Data Breach.
+9.2.
+Contentful will, without undue delay, take all necessary and reasonable measures to mitigate or contain the Data Breach.
 Contentful will inform Customer as soon as reasonably possible about such measures and keep Customer informed as reasonably practicable.

 10. Return and deletion of Customer Personal Data